TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 To: Nico
 Thursday we need the big oscilloscope.
 And the logic analyzer.
 And maybe fire extinguishers.
-We have a guest from America who claims to have solved the persistent microcontroller problem.
+We have a guest from America who claims to have a start on the persistent microcontroller problem.

 P.S.
 Order extra pizza.
 This one looks like he actually eats.
 ```

 Unlike so many of the young programmers she encountered, Alex had the steady confidence of someone who'd fought enough battles to know which ones mattered.
 No posturing, no jargon-filled manifestos about the "future of computing."
 Just quiet, steady focus on solving a hard problem that others thought impossible.

-She thought again of his response to her "sky-daddy" jab.
-Not defensive, not preachy.
-Just that quiet statement about history that refused to be erased.

 Maybe there was something to be said for persistence, after all.